 You must have experience with Linux and the ability to work with text files in the Linux environment.

-Hands-on experience with ADE XL and some layout experience is a plus when doing the labs.
-Thus, to facilitate your learning, it is recommended that you complete the following course:
+Hands-on experience with the ADE Assembler and some layout experience is a plus when doing the labs.
+Thus, to facilitate your learning, it is recommended that you complete the following courses:

 - Virtuoso Analog Simulation: T1 The Virtuoso Analog Design XL Environment